douglasgscofield/dispr/README.md

 A small number of mismatches can be allowed at the 5' end of the primer.
 The number of concrete sequences arising from degenerate primers, including when mismatches are allowed, is also calculated.

+The `re::engine::RE2` regular expression drop-in module is used as it is much faster than Perl's implementation for the types of patterns matched here.

 License
 -------
 Gnu Public License v2